sraatgn/mountainpeaks-intervisibility/README.md

 - `trail_analysis.ipynb`: notebook used for hiking trails and viewpoints download, preprocessing and analysis.

 ## Example Results
+An example of the result: network of visible peaks from Pietra di Bismantova
 ![An example of the result: network of visible peaks from Pietra di Bismantova](repoimg.png)

 ## Authors